JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_guide.md

 This practice keeps all version declarations synchronized.

 ### Verifying Plugin

 The Gradle plugin provides two tasks that allow for running integrity and compatibility tests:
-- `verifyPlugin` - validates completeness and contents of <path>plugin.xml</path> descriptors as well as plugin’s archive structure,
+* `verifyPlugin` - validates completeness and contents of <path>plugin.xml</path> descriptors as well as plugin's archive structure,
-- `runPluginVerifier` - runs the [IntelliJ Plugin Verifier](https://github.com/JetBrains/intellij-plugin-verifier) tool to check the binary compatibility with specified IntelliJ IDE builds.
+* `runPluginVerifier` - runs the [IntelliJ Plugin Verifier](https://github.com/JetBrains/intellij-plugin-verifier) tool to check the binary compatibility with specified IntelliJ IDE builds.

 Plugin Verifier integration task allows for configuring the exact IDE versions that your plugin will be checked against.
 See [Verifying Compatibility](api_changes_list.md#verifying-compatibility) for more information.

 ### Publishing with the Gradle Plugin

-Please review the [Publishing Plugins with Gradle](deployment.md) page before using the [Publishing DSL](https://github.com/JetBrains/gradle-intellij-plugin#publishing-dsl) attributes.
+Please review the [](deployment.md) page before using the [Publishing DSL](https://github.com/JetBrains/gradle-intellij-plugin#publishing-dsl) attributes.
 That documentation explains different ways to use Gradle for plugin uploads without exposing account credentials.

 ## Common Gradle Plugin Configurations for Development

 Different combinations of Gradle plugin attributes are needed to create the desired build or IDE Development Instance environment.
 This section reviews some of the more common configurations.

 ### Plugins Targeting IntelliJ IDEA

 IntelliJ Platform plugins targeting IntelliJ IDEA have the most straightforward Gradle plugin configuration.
 * Determine the version of [IntelliJ IDEA to use for building the plugin project](#configuring-the-gradle-plugin-for-building-intellij-platform-plugin-projects); this is the desired version of the IntelliJ Platform.
   This can be EAP (default) or determined from the [build number ranges](build_number_ranges.md).